-Adverse effects from the major project on the economic, social and environmental values of land uses, resources, land tenures and public land are avoided or managed to an acceptable level.
+Adverse effects from the major project on the economic, social and environmental values of land uses, resources, land tenures and public land, including Crown and reserved land, are avoided or managed to an acceptable level.

-- the duration and reversibility of effects; - advice or information from managers and owners of land within the project area and in proximity to the project; - information on the experience that agricultural land managers have had with operating wind farms in Tasmania; and - the covenants or requirements of any Conservation Covenants that apply to land in or in proximity to the project area.
+- the duration and reversibility of effects; - advice or information from managers and owners of land within the project area and in proximity to the project; - advice from the Tasmania Parks and Wildlife Service; - information on the experience that agricultural land managers have had with operating wind farms in Tasmania; and - the covenants or requirements of any Conservation Covenants that apply to land in or in proximity to the project area.